surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 # FX Modules

-FX modules will, eventaually, have custom face plates per FX.
-For now, they break into two groups, ones with custom faceplates, such as the Chorus shown here
+FX modules will, eventually, have custom face plates per FX.
+For now, they break into two groups, ones with custom face plates, such as the Chorus shown here

 ![SurgeChorus](images/SurgeChorus.png)

-and ones with generic faceplates where the parameters are shown as a simple labeled list, like their Stero Delay shown here
+and ones with generic face plates where the parameters are shown as a simple labeled list, like their Stereo Delay shown here

 ![SurgeDelay](images/SurgeDelay.png)

-You can see that common UI elements, like temposync switches and clocks, carry over, but the designed faceplates are more logically grouped into parameters.
+You can see that common UI elements, like tempo-sync switches and clocks, carry over, but the designed face plates are more logically grouped into parameters.

 The full list of FX available are